Midland line, Perth: Building better stations

+Metronet

 Airport railway connection

 In December 2013, the Government of Western Australia announced its intention to construct a railway line branching off the Midland line east of Bayswater station to Forrestfield via Perth Airport.
 Construction of the Forrestfield–Airport Link commenced in November 2016 and was scheduled to open in 2021.
 After construction delays it opened on 9 October 2022.

 Ellenbrook line

 The Ellenbrook line, which functions as a branch northward from the Midland line east of Bayswater station, was opened on 8 December 2024.

+New Midland station

+As part of Metronet, Midland Station was demolished and replaced with a new station located approcimately 300 m to the east between Helena and Cale streets.
+This also included the construction of a new railcar assembly facility and depot in Bellevue located approximately 1 km east of the new station.

 Description

 During hot weather, the tracks can distort.
 As a result, train speeds are reduced by approximately 20 km/h when the air temperature is above 37 C, and by an additional 10 km/h when the air temperature is above 41 C.

 The Transperth network currently uses fixed block signalling and automatic train protection, which stops trains that pass a red signal and slows trains that drive too fast.
 These systems will be replaced by an automatic train control system, likely a communications-based train control system.
 The new systems are planned to be in place on the Midland line by June 2027.